-- The student's counselor in conjunction with the Curriculum office will communicate the plan to the students' teachers.
+- The Student Support Team will interpret and recommend an academic course of action that is best suited to the student, as well as Villa Maria's abilities that best fit the school setting and curriculum. - The student's counselor in conjunction with the Curriculum office will communicate the plan to the students' teachers.
 It is imperative that the student adhere to the deadlines and expectations that are established by the academic plan.
 Failure to do so, can impact matriculation status, GPA, continuity in coursework and graduation. - Long-term absence accommodations are not open ended.
 All doctors' communications must have a date for potential re-entry, or re-evaluation.
 Should an extension of academic accommodations become necessary a new medical note will be required. - Academic accommodations are based on essential learnings, therefore requests for medical exemptions will not be considered.